fadushin/esp8266/micropython/daemons/README.md

 This way, any HTTP requests under `http://host/api` get directed to the HTTP API Handler, and everything else gets directed to the HTTP File Handler.

 The HTTP API Handler, like the `uhttp.Server`, does not do much processing on the request, but instead uses the HTTP path to locate the first API Handler that matches the sequence of components provided in the constructor.
-In the above example, a request to `http://host/api/foo/` would get processed by `api1` (as would requests to `http://host/api/foo/bar`), whereas requests simply to `http://host/api/` would get procecced by `api3`.
+In the above example, a request to `http://host/api/foo/` would get processed by the `api1` handler (as would requests to `http://host/api/foo/bar`), whereas requests simply to `http://host/api/` would get procecced by the `api3` handler.

 ### `stats_api.Handler`